-15 MINERAL PROCESSING AND METALLURGICAL TESTING
+13 MINERAL PROCESSING AND METALLURGICAL TESTING

-A significant amount of metallurgical testwork has been undertaken and is commented upon in Section 17 below.
+A significant amount of metallurgical testwork has been undertaken and is commented upon in Section-17 "Recovery Methods".

-16 MINERAL RESOURCE ESTIMATE
+14 MINERAL RESOURCE ESTIMATES

-This section of the report describes the work undertaken by SRK in developing Mineral Resource Statements for the Rönnbäcksnäset and Vinberget deposits.
-SRK's initial Mineral Resource estimate was produced in April 2010, at which time this was restricted to mineralisation which SRK considered had reasonable prospects for eventual economic extraction by only reporting that material which fell within an optimised pit outline generated using parameters appropriate at that time.
-These parameters have, however, been updated for use in this current study and while no additional assay data has been supplied to SRK by the Company since the generation of the April 2010 models, the pit optimisation has therefore been re-run and the Mineral Resource estimate re-reported using the resulting outline.
-In addition, and due to the potential for recovery of a magnetite product, Fe has for the first time also been interpolated into the models.
+This section of the report describes the work undertaken by SRK in developing Mineral Resource Statements for the Rönnbäcksnäset, Vinberget and Sundsberget deposits.
+SRK's initial Mineral Resource estimates for Vinberget and Rönnbäcksnäset were produced in April 2010, at which time this was restricted to mineralisation which SRK considered had reasonable prospects for eventual economic extraction by only reporting that material which fell within an optimised pit outline generated using parameters appropriate at that time.
+The most up to date mineral resource estimate available at that time for the Sundsberget deposit was the MRG's estimate produced in December 2010.

+The pit optimisation parameters used by SRK in April 2010 have been updated for use in this current study and while no additional assay data has been supplied to SRK by the Company since the generation of the April 2010 models, the Mineral Resource estimates presented here for Vinberget and Rönnbäcksnäset have been re-reported using an updated pit outline produced using these.
+In addition, given the now identified potential for recovery of a magnetite product, Fe has for the first time also been interpolated into the models.
+In addition, SRK has also produced an updated Mineral Resource estimate for the Sundsberget deposit using the same methodology as used at Vinberget and Rönnbäcksnäset in order to ensure consistency between the estimates.